440 International Those Were the Days

 1941 - Lena Horne recorded St. Louis Blues for Victor Records and launched an illustrious singing career in the process.
 She was 23 years old at the time.
 Horne continued performing well into her 60s.

 1947 - Wendy Warren and the News debuted on CBS radio.
 The broadcasts continued until 1958.
 No, the program was not a newscast, in the traditional sense.
 It was a serial -- one of many of the time.
 The unique thing about this particular show, however, was that Wendy Warren and the News did utilize a real three-minute newscast to open the show.
-The newscaster, delivering the news as part of the show, chose not to stay in the entertainment side of radio, but continued to be a true journalist and a legend at CBS.
-That newsman was Douglas Edwards
+Douglas Edwards, the newscaster delivering the news as part of the show, chose not to stay in the entertainment side of radio, but continued to be a true journalist and a legend at CBS.

 1951 - The transatlantic ocean liner SS United States, dubbed the ‘Big U’, was christened by Mrs. Tom Connally, wife of the Senator from Texas; it was the first time a christening ceremony was televised.